rubmc97/biofilms_BLIKII_exp/README.md

-# Biofilms experiment within the BLIK II project
-Script and metadata deployed to obtain the results described in the manuscript "Agricultural land use shapes short and long‑term bacterial diversity, community structure, and assembly in biofilms of adjacent streams".
+# Agricultural land use shapes short and long‑term bacterial diversity, community structure, and assembly in biofilms of adjacent streams
+Rubén Martínez-Cuesta12*; Rebecca Hoess3; Sebastian Floßmann4; Juergen Geist3; Michael Dannenmann4; Michael Schloter12; Stefanie Schulz2

+Script and metadata deployed to obtain the results described in the manuscript.